UnscriptedVN/candella/docs/03-candella-app.md

 !!! warning "Declare file system permissions"
     Apps that utilize app storage must include the `file_system` permission in their app manifest in the `permissions` field.
 Apps will not be able to access app storage if this permission isn't declared or if the user has not granted the app permission to do so.

-There are four methods in `AppStorage` to help read and write data accordingly:
+There are three methods in `AppStorage` to help read and write data accordingly:

+- {label:new} `AppStorage.get_entry(field, raise_falsy=False)` will fetch the value for a field or return `None` if no value for the field was found.
+If `raise_falsy` is set to `True`, the method will instead raise an exception.
+- {label:new} `AppStorage.set_entry(field, value)` will write the value `value` into the specified `field`.
+- {label:new} `AppStorage.commit()` will commit all written changes to the current user's data file.

+!!! danger "Sensitive Information"
+    Do _**not**_ store sensitive information in app storage unless you are using cryptography to encrypt the information.
+App storage is provided in the user's data file in a human-readable format and may be easily compromised if not encrypted properly.
+### {label:deprecated}

+The following methods have been deprecated in this release of Candella and should not be used.

 - `AppStorage.read(field)` will fetch the value for a field or return `None` if no value for the field was found.
 - `AppStorage.read_not_none(field)` will fetch the value for a field or throw an exception if there is no value.
 - `AppStorage.write_field(field, value)` will write the value `value` into the specified `field`.
 - `AppStorage.write()` will commit all written changes to the current user's data file.

-!!! danger "Sensitive Information"
-    Do _**not**_ store sensitive information in app storage unless you are using cryptography to encrypt the information.
-App storage is provided in the user's data file in a human-readable format and may be easily compromised if not encrypted properly.

 ## User interfaces